obsidiansystems/ledger-app-tezos/README.md

 # ledger-app-tezos

 There are two versions of this ledger app that are buildable from this
-codebase: a baking-only app ("the baking app"), and a general app that supports everything you might want to use the ledger for on Tezos ("the general app").
+codebase: a baking-only app ("the baking app"), and a transaction app that supports everything you might want to use the ledger for on Tezos besides baking ("the transaction app").
 To build the baking app, define the environment variable `BAKING_APP=Y` while using the Makefile.
-To build the general app, leave this environment variable undefined.
+To build the transaction app, leave this environment variable undefined.

 ## The Baking App